Tennis court dimensions and planning: Everything you need to know

-• How much space do I need for a tennis court
+• How much space do I need for a tennis court?

-• Do I need planning permission
+• Do I need planning permission for my tennis court?

 • What's involved in tennis court construction?